 Please allow sufficient time when requesting your medication.
 We would recommend five working days to allow us to process your request.

 Same Day Prescription Requests

-Please allow sufficient time for the Practice Team to process your request.
+We are unable to process same day prescription requests.
 By law all prescriptions must be reviewed and signed by a doctor, to ensure that medication is accurately and appropriately prescribed.
-We cannot therefore guarantee that your request will be processed the same working day.